snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

   --consul       127.0.0.1:8500
 {% endhighlight %}

-That way, anyone using `myLockName` as a lock and this Consul server will have to respect the lock.
+That way, anyone using `path/to/lock` as lock and this Consul server will have to respect the lock.

 In a distributed context, the lock will be materialized by a key-value pair in Consul, the key being at the specified path.